Esri/photo-survey/README.md

 **Start now using your own services and maps**

-For more information on requirements and publication steps, see [Photo Survey for Local Government](http://links.esri.com/localgovernment/help/PhotoSurvey/) help
+For more information on requirements and publication steps, see [Photo Survey for Local Government](http://links.esri.com/localgovernment/help/PhotoSurvey/) help or the [Photo Survey for State Government](http://solutions.arcgis.com/state-government/help/photo-survey/) help.

 ## Resources

-Learn more about Esri's ArcGIS for [Local Government maps and apps] (http://solutions.arcgis.com/local-government/).
+Learn more about Esri's ArcGIS for [Local Government](http://solutions.arcgis.com/local-government/) and [State Government](http://solutions.arcgis.com/state-government/) maps and apps] .

-Show me a [list] (http://esri.github.io/#Local-Government) of other Local Government GitHub repositories.
+* Show me a [list] (http://esri.github.io/#Local-Government) of other Local Government GitHub repositories.
+* Show me a [list] (http://esri.github.io/#State-Government) of other State Government GitHub repositories.

+##Selecting Your Configuration

+The photo-survey repo contains three unique application configurations: Property Survey, Damage Assessment Survey, and Wildlife Photo Survey.

+To get the Property Survey configuration, use the default configuration.json.

+To get the Damage Assessment Survey configuration, rename the configurationDamage.json to configuration.json.

+To get the Wildlife Photo Survey configuration, rename the configurationWildlife.json to configuration.json.

 ## Issues